glennjones/edinburghjs-text-wrangling/readme.md

 ## Prompt

-The prompt tool demo is in a public repo on [https://github.com/glennjones/prompt](https://github.com/glennjones/prompt)
+The prompt tool demo is in a public repo on [https://github.com/glennjones/prompt](https://github.com/glennjones/prompt)  - It well worth looking at the [Langchain JS](https://github.com/hwchase17/langchainjs) which is the most heavily used tool of this type at the moment (Apr 2023) Its more advanced and has a lot of additional/useful features my prompt tool does not have.